lightningkite/rxkotlin-plus/README.md

 ## Connection to Khrysalis

 Khrysalis is a tool that transpiles Android Kotlin code into iOS Swift and web Typescript code.
 This library is the Kotlin side of similar libraries in iOS and Web.
 This set of libraries, however, is fully intended to be used both with and without Khrysalis.

+## Roadmap

+While the library has all the intended functionality at the moment, there is always more room for documentation, growth, and testing.

+- [ ] Additional documentation on existing classes
+- [ ] Instrumented tests for bindable components
+- [ ] Additional Tutorials
+  - [ ] Convenient unit testing using ViewGenerators